 In order to make the space functional, you might need a few other items-music stands, a chair and/or table onstage for the director, or the small set of stairs to access the pit area from the audience.
-(These stairs are typically tucked under the fly rail at mid stage.
+(Nicknamed the "Mary Leonard Two-Step, these stairs are typically tucked under the fly rail at mid stage.)